simrenbasra/simys-blog/_posts/2025-03-29-email_genie_part3.md

 In the previous post, I introduced the concept of vectorising text to gain insights into the Enron dataset using TF-IDF.
 This allowed me to explore the most important terms and themes in the data, providing a deeper understanding of the factors contributing to the downfall of Enron.
 While TF-IDF revealed a lot about the data, its insights were somewhat limited.
 The method primarily focuses on word frequency and importance, without capturing the broader context or relationships between words.

-Since the goal of this project is to build a classifier, leveraging/understanding semantic relationships between words can help models perform better.
+Since the goal of this project is to build a classifier, leveraging semantic relationships between words can help models perform better.
 This is where word embeddings come in!

 In this post, I will explain word embeddings and explore a common embedding model:  Word2Vec!